devgeeks/Canvas2ImagePlugin/README.md

 This plugin allows you to save the contents of an HTML canvas tag to the iOS Photo Library, or Android Gallery from your app.

+See an example project using it here: [https://github.com/devgeeks/Canvas2ImageDemo](https://github.com/devgeeks/Canvas2ImageDemo)

 Installation
 ------------